openhab/openhab-addons/addons/binding/org.openhab.binding.gpstracker/README.md

 ```
 //phones
-Thing gpstracker:tracker:XY   "XY tracker"
+Thing gpstracker:tracker:1   "XY tracker" [trackerId="XY"]
-Thing gpstracker:tracker:PQ   "PQ tracker"
+Thing gpstracker:tracker:2   "PQ tracker" [trackerId="PQ"]
 ...
 ```

 #### Discovery

-If the things are not defined in **.things** files the first time the tracker sends a GPS log record the binding recognizes it as new tracker and insert an entry into the Inbox as new tracker with name **GPS Tracker ??**.
+If the things are not defined in **.things** files the first time the tracker sends a GPS log record the binding recognizes it as new tracker and inserts an entry into the Inbox as new tracker with name **GPS Tracker ??**.

 ### Channels

-The binding creates dynamic channels based on the configuration:
+The binding creates dynamic channels based on the configuration for internal regions only:

-* **Region presence channels** - These switch channels are created for all regions that have the **triggerEvent** flag set to false.
-ON state of the switch indicates the presence within region radius.
+* **Region presence channels** - ON state of the switch channels indicate the presence within region radius.
+Dynamic channel id format for these channels is **regionPresence_%regionId%**.
-* **Region enter/leave trigger channels** - These two channels are added to the thing in case there is at least one region with **triggerEvent** set to true.
-Event is fired with payload of the region name when the binding receives a **transition** log record (for external regions) or in case the distance from the center of the internal region is less than the region radius.
+* **Distance** - Distance from region center is calculated after every location report received.
+Dynamic channel id format for these channels is **distance_%regionId%**.

-Static channels povided by the tracker things:
+Static channels provided by the tracker things:

 * **Location** - Current location of the tracker
-* **Last Report** - Timestamt of the last location report
+* **Last Report** - Timestamp of the last location report
-* **Battery Level** - Battery level of the device runnig the tracker application
+* **Battery Level** - Battery level of the device running the tracker application
+* **Region trigger channel** - Used by external regions only.
+Event is fired with payload of the region name when the binding receives a **transition** log record.
+Payload is prefixed with `>` for entering and with `<` for leaving events.

 ```
-Number		distanceEX	"Distance [%.2f km]"	{channel="gpstracker:tracker:EX:distance"}
+Number		distanceEX	"Distance [%.2f km]"	{channel="gpstracker:tracker:1:distance"}
-Switch		atWorkEX	"EX @ Work"		{channel="gpstracker:tracker:EX:regionPresence_Work"}
+Switch		atWorkEX	"EX @ Work"		{channel="gpstracker:tracker:1:regionPresence_Work"}
-Switch		atHomeEX	"EX @ Home"		{channel="gpstracker:tracker:EX:regionPresence_Home"}
+Switch		atHomeEX	"EX @ Home"		{channel="gpstracker:tracker:1:regionPresence_Home"}
-Location	locationEX	"Location"		{channel="gpstracker:tracker:EX:location"}
+Location	locationEX	"Location"		{channel="gpstracker:tracker:1:location"}
-DateTime	lastSeenEX	"Last seen"		{channel="gpstracker:tracker:EX:lastReport"}
+DateTime	lastSeenEX	"Last seen"		{channel="gpstracker:tracker:1:lastReport"}
-Number		batteryEX	"Battery level"		{channel="gpstracker:tracker:EX:batteryLevel"}
+Number		batteryEX	"Battery level"		{channel="gpstracker:tracker:1:batteryLevel"}
 ```

-**Note**: EX is the tracker id in channel references configured in mobile applications.

 ### Sitemaps